 In contrast, the lubricant used in wet sanding helps prevent further damage and makes it easier to remove imperfections.
 However, using the correct sanding technique and grit is essential.
 Over-sanding can damage the wood fibers and result in an uneven surface.

 See Also: Drying Time of Wet Wood

 Can You Sand Wet Pressure Treated Wood?

-Pressure-treated wood is best cleaned with a detergent or pressure washer to remove dust and grime.
-After the wood has cured, you may give it a fresh appearance by applying a clear stain.
+Instead, the recommended approach for cleaning pressure-treated wood is to use a detergent or a pressure washer to effectively remove dust and grime.
+After the wood has undergone the curing process, you can enhance its appearance by applying a clear stain.

 Can You Sand Wood in High Humidity Levels? + Ideal Moisture Levels

 Sanding wood in high humidity levels can be challenging as the excess moisture in the air can cause the wood fibers to swell, making them harder to sand.

 According to my tests, high humidity levels can cause the sandpaper grains to clog quickly, resulting in uneven sanding and premature wear of the sandpaper.